symcd2020/api_challenge/README.md

-# api_challenge
+# api-challenge
-Module 6 Assignment
+Module 6 Challenge
+To complete this assignment, I had assistance from AskBCS, one of our TAs, ChatGPT, and google.